Open source · MIT License

 .github/prompts/LazySpecKit.prompt.md

+Primary agent.
 If /LazySpecKit doesn't appear, run Developer: Reload Window

 Claude Code